Grow Your Accounting Business Online With WordPress

 - Contact name

-If your business operates out of different areas you want to make this clear when displaying the address and contact info.
+If you operate from several areas you want to make that clear when showing the address and contact info.

-Consider also including links to an FAQ page, frequently-visited pages, special offers, support page, newsletter opt-in form, blog, etc.
+Consider also including a few links for commonly-asked questions, frequently-visited pages, special offers, support area, newsletter, blog, etc.

-A blog can be a powerful marketing tool for your business.
-Most blogging platforms typically include a content management system that allows you to easily promote your business by publishing timely content like company events, updates, educational articles and tutorials, informative posts, videos, webinars, etc.
+A blog can be a very powerful marketing tool for your business.
+Blogs typically include a content management system that allows you to promote your business by publishing content such as industry events, updates, training articles, opinions and discussions, videos, webinars, etc.

-If you already have an accounting website, then consider adding a WordPress-powered blog to promote your organization.
+If you already have an existing accounting or financial services website, then consider adding a WordPress blog to promote your organization.

-If you don’t have a website yet, or your existing accounting website is hard to manage or not delivering you the results you want, then WordPress can be used both as your website and blog.
+If you don’t have a website yet, or your existing site is hard to keep updated or not delivering you the results you want, then WordPress can serve both as your website and business blog.

 (WordPress can automate your traffic generation)